datahub-project/datahub/docs/dev-guides/tutorials/references/prepare-datahub.md

 This will ingest various entities like datasets, terms and tags to your local Datahub.
 ![datahub-main-ui](../../../imgs/tutorials/sample-ingestion.png)

-Now you're ready to start tutorials!
+Now you're ready to start!